Nmap, Penetration Testing

 • Destination sent no reply to the source

-If the port is closed, the Destination will send an RST, ACK packet in response when source send null packets on a specific port
+If the port is closed, the Destination will send an RST, ACK packet in response when it receives null packets from the source on a specific port.

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.